Support to stop smoking

 Go for it!

-Finally, Fondation Cancer advises anyone who has quit, or is planning to, not fear failure.
+Finally, Fondation Cancer advises anyone who has quit, or is planning to, not to fear failure.
 Even if you don’t succeed the first time, you will be far better prepared for the next time.
 On average it takes people at least four attempts to stop smoking permanently.
 If you do succumb to smoking one cigarette or smoke for one evening, see it as a relapse and carry on the next day after evaluating why you gave in and trying to find a solution.

 You can find information on mindfulness, relaxation and yoga to help you curb your cravings here.